-As with any aspect of learning if, we have an issue or concern about a child we would make contact with the parent and discuss the best way forward for the child.
+As with any aspect of learning if, we have any concerns about a child we would contact the parent/carer and discuss the best support.

-8) Reporting
+7) Reporting

 We want to share with you information on how your child's learning is progressing.
 We do this through reporting to parents once each term.
-In October of term 1, we invite you to meet with the class teacher and this has been sustained during the pandemic by using the online program, School Cloud.
+In October/November of term 1, we invite you to meet with the class teacher via online video.
 Children with additional support needs will also be offered an initial meeting during term 1 and then a review before the end of term 2.
 In term 2, we issue a full report and our 'learner reports' help you to get to know more about the curriculum the children follow and describes their strengths, achievements and areas for development so you know what encouragement and support you can give.
-In term 3, we invite you for another appointment with the teachers.
+In term 3, we invite you for a face-to-face appointment with the teachers.